phensley/cldr-engine/packages/messageformat/README.md

 [4,[[1,"word"],[0," uppercase = "],[6,"foo",["word"],["upper"]],[0," lowercase = "],[6,"foo",["word"],["lower"]]]]
 ```

-#### Example 2 - MessageFormatter
+#### Example 2 - MessageFormatter class

 If you don't need to embed parsed messages into source code, the `MessageFormatter` can parse and cache messages at runtime.
 Internally it uses a least-recently-used cache whose size can be configured.
+There is no need for the elaborate setup in the first example.

 ```typescript
 const rules = plurals('en');